What is a Good Net Promoter Score (NPS) in 2026: Benchmarks, Examples & Industry Data

 What determines a ‘good’ Net Promoter Score varies across industries.
 It depends on market maturity, customer expectations, and geographical and cultural factors.

-Key overview in this guide:
+What you’ll find in this guide:

-• Updated NPS benchmarks by industry (with 2024 vs 2025 comparisons)
+• Updated NPS benchmarks across 12+ industries (with 2025 vs 2026 comparison)

-• Actionable tips to set realistic goals and improve your NPS
+• Actionable strategies to improve your score

 What is Net Promoter Score (Quick Refresher)?